-Sherlock Holmes Was Right – We Need to Become Movement Detectives
+Sherlock Holmes Was Right – We Need to Become Movement Detectives.

-If you haven’t already, read Part I.
+If you haven’t already, please read Part I.

 I have quoted Claude Benard when I give presentations on why we need to develop better assessments to test the neuromuscular capacities of athletes after ACL injury.
 The quote is:

 “[Those] who have excessive faith in their theories or ideas are not only ill-prepared for making discoveries; they also make poor observations.”